-We’ve covered many of the U.S.A’s greatest under-appreciated thrash classics here, here and here and now it’s time for us Brits to stand up and be counted.
+We’ve covered many of the U.S.A’s greatest under-appreciated thrash classics (see our Under-Appreciated Classics Of American Thrash series) and now it’s time for us Brits to stand up and be counted.
 Unfairly forgotten when it comes to thrash, the UK has unleashed a number of stone cold classics over the years and plenty of unsung treasures too!

-This is just Part 1, plenty more to come….the Germans and the Americans weren’t the only ones good at this thrash lark you know!
+This is just Part 1, plenty more to come….the Germans and the Americans weren’t the only ones who were good at this thrash lark you know!

 Must Hear Track: “Winter’s Tear“, a more truly epic thrash song you’d be hard pressed to find!